rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 ![An example of a Voronoi treemap output by the webpack-bundle-analyzer](blog/webpack/analyzer-single-bundle-1.png)

 > Funny story, this wasn't the first time I've come across Voronoi diagrams.
 The hands-down best Computer Science class I took at NYU was [Heuristics](https://cs.nyu.edu/courses/fall16/CSCI-GA.2965-001/) with Dennis Shasha in which we learned algorithms for approximating solutions to NP-hard problems and applied them to compete in automated 2-player competitive battles including a [gravitation Voronoi game](https://cs.nyu.edu/courses/fall16/CSCI-GA.2965-001/voronoi_gravitational.html).
-My source code is up on GitHub somewhere useful to no one else serving mostly as a reminder to myself that I can accomplish big things under challenging constraints.
+My source code is up on GitHub somewhere useful to no one else, serving mostly as a reminder I can accomplish big things under challenging constraints.

 The analyzer will represent multiple bundles as distinct colors with relative sizes:
 ![webpack-bundle-analyzer multiple bundles](blog/webpack/analyzer-multiple-bundles.png)